-The scheduling of closing varies every transaction.
-Often times the title company will reach out to the borrowers a few days before closing to schedule the details.
-In other instances, borrowers and Realtors are proactive and contact title to schedule the closing.
+The scheduling of mortgage closing varies every transaction.
+Oftentimes the title company will reach out to the borrowers a few days before closing to schedule the details.
+In other instances, borrowers and Realtors are proactive and contact the title company to schedule the mortgage closing.

 Most title companies won’t allow a definitive closing time to be scheduled until a few days before closing.
 A handful of title companies won’t even allow a closing to be scheduled until they have the lender docs.

 The mortgage loan closing process typically takes about 45 to 60 minutes.
 All borrowers, including non-purchasing spouses, must be present to sign the mortgage closing documents (unless a power of attorney is created in advance).

 After all parties (i.e. the buyers and sellers) sign the loan documents, the title company electronically sends the signed loan documents to the lender for authorization.

 The lender will review the signed documents and then provide the title company with a “funding number” to access their wired money.
 The title company provides the official notification to all parties once completed.